 The Better Cotton Secretariat has bank accounts in Switzerland, China and India.
+The BCI Pakistan bank account is consolidated in the Cash and Cash Equivalent.

 Better Cotton has no loans, overdrafts, marketable securities or unmatured forward currency futures contracts.
 Cash balances at year-end were: